Adityadangi14/NoteTakingApp/README.md

   - ```homepage.dart``` where all the notes are shown and can be deleted.
   - ```update_area.dart``` where notes can be modified and updated.

+## First time user experience

+- When the user will open app for first time he will a text called ```"Opps! you don't have any notes" ```, a ```add notes``` button in right-bottom  and a ```delete all``` button in right side of appbar .
+- if user choose to create notes then he will be navigated to text editing area .
+He can fill  title and note text field then click save note.
+If He left a field empty by mistake then he will be shown with a alert message called ``` You can't left this field empty```.
+- if he want to edit already existing notes then he can tap to edit logo in right-top of his note.
+He will be navigated to update notes screen.
+After editing ,he can tap to ``` update Notes``` button in the bottom-centre of screen.

+## What could be improved in the app
+- I could have used a relational database such as ```sqlite`` for faster read and write.
+- I could have made only one screen for editing and updating the notes by using optional perameter.